joepitt91/DateFix/README.md

 # DateFix
 **Standardise Photo and Video filenames and timestamps.**

-DateFix.ps1 accepts a folder from the user then works through the files (optionally recursing) to name them as consistently as possible using the yyyyMMdd_HHmmss.ext format.
+DateFix.ps1 accepts a folder from the user then works through the files (optionally recursively) to name them as consistently as possible using the yyyyMMdd_HHmmss.ext format.

-The scripts first tries to use the embedded Date Taken EXIF Date, if this is not available the file's current filename is  used.
+The script first tries to use the embedded Date Taken EXIF Date, if this is not available the file's current filename is used.

 ## Usage: